pizslacker/multi-thread-socket-server/README.md

 gcc -Wall <program.c> -o <program> -lpthread
 ```

-- "lpthread" is the switch-argument to turn on POSIX threads.
+- `lpthread` is the switch-argument to turn on POSIX threads.